Loaders

 - Preprocessing: While generally discouraged (compiler passes are better), a loader could theoretically preprocess template content before handing it to Latte.

-You configure the loader for your Latte\Engine
+You set the loader for a Latte\Engine

 instance using the setLoader()